firebolt-db/godocs/docs/sql_reference/commands/engines/create-engine.md

 WITH TYPE="M" NODES=3 INITIALLY_STOPPED=true;
 ```

-{: .note}
-If you need to use a large or extra-large engine, reach out to support@firebolt.io.

 ## Example 4
 The following example creates an engine with one cluster, using node type 'L' and 2 nodes per cluster.
 The engine will be automatically stopped after 10 mins of idle time because AUTO_STOP is set to 10.